 If there is an area of bleeding that cannot be stopped using endoscopy or colonoscopy, sometimes surgery is needed.
 Other causes of iron deficiency can be treated medically

 Can you make diet changes to treat iron deficiency anemia?

 Diet changes can help iron deficiency anemia, but your doctor will likely also recommend iron supplements.
 It’s important to remember that making diet changes alone will not be completely effective.

-Iron supplements taken orally has been found to greatly improve effects of iron deficiency anemia.
+Iron supplements taken orally have been found to greatly improve the effects of iron deficiency anemia.
 In some cases, if needed, your doctor may also recommend IV therapy.

 How do you treat iron deficiency anemia?

 Once the cause of your anemia has been established and any blood loss treated, your doctor may recommend a change of diet, along with iron supplements.
 Your doctor will evaluate and determine if IV treatment is needed.

 What will happen if anemia is not treated?

 Anemia is a serious but treatable health concern.
 Untreated, anemia can have a serious impact on a person’s health, to the point where a person could actually die from the disease.
 Anemia can often be managed with medications and supplements, so talking to your doctor is well worth the effort.